awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/job-requirements.md

 + Timecode anchor
 + Telecine output
 + Inverse telecine output
-+ Open GOP outputs
 + Embedded timecode source
 **Note**
 With accelerated transcoding, you can set the input setting **Timecode source** to **Embedded**, but not the job\-wide setting **Source** under **Timecode configuration**\.
-+ Values for Min\-I interval other than the default of 0
 + ESAM
 + SCTE\-35 passthrough